abdisamadjoe/Password-Checker/README.md

 1. **Run the Script**: Input your password when prompted.
 2. **View Feedback**: The script will return whether your password is weak, moderate, or strong based on the criteria.

----

-This markdown provides an overview of the project and includes visual aids to enhance understanding.